webduinoio/micropython-espnow/docs/library/espnow.rst

       or expect bursty incoming traffic.

       **Note:** The recv buffer is allocated by `ESPNow.init()`.
-Changing these values will have no effect until the next call of `ESPNow.init()`.
+Changing this value will have no effect until the next call of `ESPNow.init()`.

     - ``timeout``: *(default=300,000)* Default read timeout (in milliseconds).
       The timeout can also be provided as arg to `recv()` and `irecv()`.